 Conservative treatment aims to reduce the pain and discomfort of bunions, though it typically can’t reverse a bunion.
 In addition to changing your footwear, your doctors may also recommend specialized padding or orthotics to reduce the pressure from your shoes rubbing on your bunion.
 Ice and nonsteroidal anti-inflammatory medications can also help relieve the associated pain and swelling.

 In severe cases of deformity, your doctors may recommend surgical correction of your bunion.
 There are many different types of surgeries for bunions, and your doctors will help you determine which option is best based on your exams, X-rays, and lifestyle.

 Bunion treatment doesn’t have to be scary.
-With reliable and compassionate care from Drs.
-Cook and Nay at San Juan Foot and Ankle Center, you can get the help you need.
+With reliable and compassionate care from Dr. Cook at San Juan Foot and Ankle Center, you can get the help you need.
 Call or schedule your visit online now.